AndrewMathas/WebQuiz/INSTALL.rst

  - *.expected  = expected log output from source files
  - tester      = shell script for comparing the expected and actual output for all of the test files

+The main test for webquiz is to see if the quizzes in the doc/examples directory compile properly and produce appropriate images in the manual, for example using
+    doc/examples/makeimages -f
+Unfortunately, this s not automatic and requires eyeballing all of the images in the manual.